Shravan-1908/TCP-Chat-Room/README.md

 ### Client
 The **client** file is a client which sends messages to other clients through the server.
-Multiple instances of clients can be opened to experince a real chatting experience.
+Multiple instances of clients can be opened to experience a real chatting experience.

 *Note: The server is created on local host, at IP address*  ```127.0.0.1``` *, thus the clients can chat only on the local machine.
 Although, one can host it on a cloud service to make it a real life chat application.*